Table of Contents

 There is no easy way around it.
 Commit all you have.
 Becoming a recognized blogger takes consistency and stability.
 If you are a beginner looking to get into blogging, make sure you keep putting out blogs consistently.
 Random blog drops rarely get attention.
 Your readers need to come back for more and be able to find more when they do come back.

 15. Invest in your equipment

 Writing is a journey and if you don’t have the right equipment, make sure you invest in stuff that makes your writing journey fun, easy, and optimal.
 A tip for beginning bloggers is to always invest in quality gadgets and tools.
 For example, you can’t work on a beat-down system forever and end up spending half the time on maintenance.
 Save up and buy a brand new laptop that adds to your journey as an accomplished writer.
 Use Keyword research tools like Ahrefs, Ubersuggest, and Google Trends to figure out which keywords are trending and how much search volume each one has.

 While it is true that much information is absorbed and then forgotten about and that very little if any, thought is given to the author.
 There is a chance that someone wants to get in touch with you.
 Make your contact information available, and don’t hesitate to share your social media handles.

-- Primary blogging tips for writers – Stay committed to the art of content creation
+- Primary blogging tips for beginners – Stay committed to the art of content creation.

-- The length of the post does matter and for the best digital engagement results keep it above 600 words
+- The length of the post does matter and a simple tip for blog beginners would be to keep it above 600 words for digital engagement.

-- Another primary blogging tip for writers, make sure you identify the audience you are writing for.
+- Another primary tip for bloggers, make sure you identify the audience you are writing for.
 You should ideally have a content persona in mind, for whom you are creating content.